nilostolte/Vector-Art/README.md

 ### Death Valley

-This directory shows the development of a label for a beer called _Death Valley River_.
+[This directory](https://github.com/nilostolte/Vector-Art/tree/main/Death%20Valley) shows the development of a label for a beer called _Death Valley River_.
 It shows all the steps to acquire the final label below.
+It lso shows some PostScript code to create a feature for the design.

 ![DeathValley](https://user-images.githubusercontent.com/80269251/110998713-3e8bc580-834d-11eb-9b3b-59c94cfd69a4.png)